SUPARCO: International Cooperation

-SUPARCO, has consistently prioritized international cooperation as a central component of its space development program.
-The agency maintains active membership in several international organizations, institutes, scientific committees and United Nations bodies like UNCOPUOS, UN-SPIDER, UN-ESCAP, COSPAR, IAF, ISPRS, APSCO etc. This has fostered collaboration in scientific and technical information exchange, data sharing, joint projects, technology transfer, training, collaborative studies.
+SUPARCO, has consistently prioritised international cooperation as a central component of its space development programme.
+The agency maintains active membership in several international organisations, institutes, scientific committees and United Nations bodies like UNCOPUOS, UN-SPIDER, UN-ESCAP, COSPAR, IAF, ISPRS, APSCO etc. This has fostered collaboration in scientific and technical information exchange, data sharing, joint projects, technology transfer, training, collaborative studies.
 SUPARCO has also entered into numerous bilateral and multilateral cooperation agreements and MoUs to facilitate space-related activities.
 Pakistan is a signatory to all five United Nations treaties governing the peaceful uses of outer space.

 Inter-Islamic Network on Space Sciences and Technology

 ISNET was established in 1987 by the Organization of Islamic Cooperation (OIC) Standing Committee on Scientific and Technological Cooperation (COMSTECH) and SUPARCO hosted the founding meeting of the Network at Karachi.
 The secretariat of ISNET is located within SUPARCO and Chairman SUPARCO is the ex-officio President of ISNET.
 ISNET has 17 member states and it organises different international conferences, seminars, workshops, training courses related to space science, technology and satellite application in different member states in which a number of scientists, engineers and researchers stake-holders participate.